department-of-veterans-affairs/va.gov-vfs-teams/Request-Reviews/request-google-analytics.md

 * **All teams working on the Veteran-facing Services Platform are required to integrate VA's Google Analytics into their services.**
 * **External Contractor teams should request Google Analytics when**
   * The complete and final build is on staging and you're confident it's ready to launch.
-  * At least 2 weeks before planned launch date
+  * At least 4 weeks before planned launch date
+    - coordination with FE team needed
+    - validation in staging needed
+    - further clarification with PM is also helpful (Wireframes, intro meeting, etc)

 <hr>